adalpari/adalpari.github.io/_posts/2018-10-16-android-testing-introduction.md

 However we are going to use one of the most used classification when we talk about Android testing: _Unit tests, integration tests and UI Tests_

-- Unit tests: are tests running single operations or methods.
+- __Unit tests__: are tests running single operations or methods.
 They are really fast, small and easy to run.
 We should create as much unit tests as we need to cover our core methods.
-- Integration tests: are test running different modules together.
+- __Integration tests__: are test running different modules together.
 This means, we have to prepare the infrastructure to make them work.
 They are bigger and slower than the first ones, so we will have less test on this level.
-- UI tests: are test that interact directly with what the user see and can do.
+- __UI tests__: are test that interact directly with what the user see and can do.
 These test are the slowest ones and require to set up the environment.
 Because of this, we will have just a few UI tests.

 These points are well represented in the following pyramid.
 Remember: lots of Unit test, less integration tests and even less UI tests.